opencv/opencv/modules/core/doc/basic_structures.rst

     :param mask: Operation mask of the same size as  ``*this``.
 This is an advanced variant of the ``Mat::operator=(const Scalar& s)`` operator.

-.. index:: Mat::reshape

 Mat::reshape
 ----------------
 .. cpp:function:: Mat Mat::reshape(int cn, int rows=0) const

-    Changes the 2D matrix's shape and/or the number of channels without copying the data.
+    Changes the shape and/or the number of channels of a 2D matrix without copying the data.

-    :param cn: The new number of channels.
+    :param cn: New number of channels.
 If the parameter is 0, the number of channels remains the same.

-    :param rows: The new number of rows.
+    :param rows: New number of rows.
 If the parameter is 0, the number of rows remains the same.

 The method makes a new matrix header for ``*this`` elements.
-The new matrix may have different size and/or different number of channels.
-Any combination is possible, as long as:
+The new matrix may have a different size and/or different number of channels.
+Any combination is possible if:

 *
-    No extra elements is included into the new matrix and no elements are excluded.
+    No extra elements are included into the new matrix and no elements are excluded.
 Consequently, the product ``rows*cols*channels()``     must stay the same after the transformation.

 *
     No data is copied.
 That is, this is an O(1) operation.
-Consequently, if you change the number of rows, or the operation changes the indices of elements' row  in some other way, the matrix must be continuous.
+Consequently, if you change the number of rows, or the operation changes the indices of elements row  in some other way, the matrix must be continuous.
 See
     :cpp:func:`Mat::isContinuous` .

 For example, if there is a set of 3D points stored as an STL vector, and you want to represent the points as a ``3xN`` matrix, do the following: ::